Talk to Your Guide: (605) 252-9100

 welcome to the black hills at the cathedral spires

-private mount rushmore tour from rapid city | black hills day tour
+private mount rushmore & black hills scenic tour from rapid city

 Custer State Park and Wildlife Loop Road

 Custer State Park is where the Black Hills feel most alive.
 We move through open grasslands and forested valleys where bison, pronghorn, deer, prairie dogs, elk, and a wide range of birds live on their own terms.
-Wildlife sightings are never guaranteed, but this is one of the best places in the region to see animals in a truly natural setting.
-We travel patiently, keep respectful distance, and take time when the landscape gives us something worth watching.
+Sightings are never guaranteed, but this is one of the best places in the region to experience wildlife in a truly natural setting.

 bison in custer state park wildlife loop road directly next to the vehicle.